Diagnosis (article structure)

 This paragraph should be concise and to the point covering only the most diagnosis relevant imaging data and clinical information and should not repeat detailed info from the other paragraphs.

-- toothpaste tumor of the mitral valve (imaging - multimodal)
+toothpaste tumor of the mitral valve (radiological - multimodal)

 well-differentiated liposarcoma (pathological)